 Strengthen the means of implementation and revitalize the global partnership for sustainable development.
 For Brav this means further strenghtening the current good partnerships which have the same goals and journey, and to cooperate and join partnerships with other strong partners which we together can reach our responsibility targets

-Social and environmental responsibility are key factors in what we do.
-Therefore, to ensure compliance with global chemical regulations, promote higher welfare in our supply chain and to increase sustainable sourcing practices, we choose to use a range of internationally known certifications in our supply chain.
+Social, environmental and animal welfare responsibility are key factors in what we do.
+Therefore, to ensure compliance with global chemical regulations, promote higher welfare in our supply chain and increase sustainable sourcing practices, we choose to use a range of internationally known certifications in our supply chain.
 We have decided to focus on using the certifications below:

 Responsible Wool Standard (RWS)

-The Responsible Wool Standard (RWS) is a voluntary standard that addresses the welfare of sheep and the land they graze on.
-The goals of the RWS are to provide the industry with a tool to recognize the best practices of farmers; ensuring that wool comes from farms that have a progressive approach to the management of their land, practising greater respect for animal welfare of the sheep and respecting the Five Freedoms of animal welfare.
+RWS is a voluntary standard that addresses the welfare of sheep and the land they graze on.
+The goals of the RWS are to provide the industry with a tool to recognize the best practices of farmers; ensure that wool comes from farms that have a progressive approach to the management of their land, practice greater respect for the animal welfare of the sheep and respecting the Five Freedoms of animal welfare.

 Responsible Down Standard (RDS)

-The Responsible Down Standard (RDS) aims to ensure that down and feathers originate from animals that have not been subjected to any unnecessary harm, and that the goose and duck breeders respect and follow the Five Freedoms of animal welfare.
+RDS aims to ensure that down and feathers originate from animals that have not been subjected to any unnecessary harm and that the goose and duck breeders respect and follow the Five Freedoms of animal welfare.

 Global Recycled Standard (GRS)

-The Global Recycled Standard (GRS) is an international, voluntary standard that sets requirements for third-party certification of recycled input and chain of custody.
+For the products in our ranges that use recycled down materials, we use the Global Recycled Standard (GRS) which is an international, voluntary standard that sets requirements for third-party certification of recycled input and chain of custody.
 The goal of the standard is to increase the use of recycled materials.
 The GRS includes stringent criteria for social and environmental requirements and chemical restrictions throughout the supply chain which must be strictly adhered to.

 BLUESIGN is a chemical compliance standard that promotes exemplary chemical practice throughout the supply chain, with specific attention to resource productivity, air emissions, occupational health and safety, water emissions and consumer safety.
 It allows the consumer an increased level of confidence that the product they are buying has been created with as low a chemical environmental impact as possible.